JoJpeg/uncsii-generator-v2/README.md

 ### File Format

 The File Format is a readable text format.
 You can open it in a texteditor.
-I added a Class that can parse it for you.
+I added some java parsing classes to the source that can parse it for you if you want to use the text somehow.

 ### Prerequisites